 final(self)is semantically equivalent to the post-stateself, this is not byte-identical and therefore falls under rule 1.

-On the second attempt, the implementer restored bare self to match the frozen spec.
-Verus rejected it with a clear migration error pointing at the new &mut self postcondition disambiguation rule.
+On the second attempt, the implementer restored bare self.
+Verus rejected it with a &mut self postcondition disambiguation error.
 Both paths now violated a rule.
-One from the reviewer, one from the compiler.
 The implementer wrote a structured blocker report:

 Constraint What it requires Frozen spec (reviewer rule 1) self.well_formed(),self.capacity(),self.view()(bareself)Verus 0.2026.05.13 syntax final(self).well_formed(),final(self).capacity(),final(self).view()These two constraints are mutually exclusive.
 No implementer-level change can satisfy both simultaneously.
 Only the architect (per AGENTS.md) is empowered to re-freeze the spec.